 # config/initializers/filter_parameter_logging.rb

 Let's reconsider our previous example.
-This time, when the user submits the payment form, Rails will still log the user's id and name, but it will replace the credit card number with the word FILTERED
+This time, when the user submits the payment form, Rails will still log the user's id and name, but it will replace the password parameter with the word FILTERED and its value won't appear in the logs.

 config.filter_parameters += [ "credit_card.number" ]